cardiac/Binary-Tree-Common-Ancestor/README.md

 All of these algorithms work with unbalanced binary trees and contain no optimization for a balanced version.

-The A algorithm was planned out very quickly is pretty much a mess, but it got the job done.
+The A algorithm was planned out very quickly, immediately after viewing the problem and without any research.

 The B algorithm is likely the fastest for a small binary tree.